CoVaRR-NET/duotang/currentsituation.md

 We continue to monitor for, but have not recently detected, highly divergent variants in Canada (“saltation” lineages with a sudden increase in number of mutations).

+Note reductions or delays in data can cause delays in the detection of new variants and more uncertainty when estimating selection.

 <!-- edited -->